 Building community by sharing our spiritual journey

-Soulful music, authentic practice, & progressive thought: Our 10:10 a.m.
+Soulful music, authentic ritual, progressive ideas & healing grace: Our 10:10 a.m.
 Mass featuring progressive theology, soulful music, ancient rites, & Eucharist.
 We draw on authentic traditions of the Christian Church as well as our congregation’s heritage of living as a community where everyone matters.
 At St. Cyprian’s we build community through worship and working together.